Kim Kardashian’s Open Bath Photos At Waterfall Debut On The Internet

 — Perez Hilton (@PerezHilton) January 27, 2017

 Kim seemed to be on top of her game during the entire holiday, which was a good thing because she had finally gotten the much-deserved opportunity to unwind.
-She had gone through a very rough phase towards the end of last year after being robbed in Paris and after her husband, Kanye West got hospitalized.
+She had gone through a very rough phase towards the end of last year after being robbed in Paris and after her husband, Kanye West, got hospitalized.
 Things seem to be getting back to normal and Kim can now afford to go have fun and even get some waterfall water on her skin without worrying too much.

 [Featured Image by Matt Winkelmeyer/Getty Images]